 - Meet with an MCC Staff Member who will:

-- MCC Staff Member reviews and approves application and assists student with registration for courses within the degree plan
+- MCC Staff Member submits and approves application and assists student with registration for courses within their educational goals

-High school students complete the Early Start Application form online and contact your MCC Student Services Office.
+High school students contact your MCC Student Services Office.

-Home schooled students age 17 and older must provide a copy of their transcripts for verifying grade level to Student Services.
+Home schooled students age 17 and older who cannot provide an “Affidavit of Intent” must provide a copy of their transcripts for verifying grade level to Student Services.

 GED graduates must submit an unofficial GED transcript OR letter of recognition of completion that they received to an MCC Student Services Office for assistance and approval of Early Start Application.